freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-javascript-calorie-counter/part-61.md

 <section id='description'>

-Next we need a way to reset the form back to its original state.
-To do this, we specify what to do when the user clicks the "Clear" button.
+Later we will want to remove these extra `calorieInput` elements that we added.
+This will happen when the user pushes the "Clear" button.

-Get a reference to the `document` element with the `id` of `clear` and set its `onclick` property to equal to an empty function, `function(){}`.
+To keep track of them, add the class name `extra-cal-control` to the `calorieInput` element.

 </section>